apalikulindaCore/apalikulindacore-midjourney-lab/documentation/aesthetics_guidelines.md

 - Technology reveres nature, and nature heals technology
 - Emphasis on synergy and harmony
 - Poetic, calm, and peaceful atmosphere
-- Typical color palettes avoid yellow, beige, and brown (personal aesthetic preference)
+- Typical colour palettes avoid yellow, beige, and brown (personal aesthetic preference)

 ## Composition and Themes
 - Freedom for AI to explore combinations and arrangements
 - No fixed narrative required, but interactions between creatures and nature are common
 - No restrictions on perspective or detail level
-Each generated image is considered part of an ongoing experiment, contributing to the exploration of the apalikulindacore aesthetic and informing further prompt iterations.
+- Each generated image is considered part of an ongoing experiment, contributing to the exploration of the apalikulindacore aesthetic and informing further prompt iterations.

 ## Style Constraints